Hilary Bettis: Life and career

 She is a graduate of the Lila Acheson Wallace Playwright Fellowship at The Juilliard School.
 Bettis has received fellowships, workshops, and residencies at the Roundabout, Alley All New Festival, Orlando Shakes PlayFest, Bay Area Playwrights Festival, O'Neill National Playwrights Conference, 2050 Fellow at New York Theatre Workshop, John N. Wall Fellow at Sewanee Writers' Conference, SPACE at Ryder Farm, Writer-In-Residence at Cape Cod Theatre Project, La Jolla Playhouse, New York Foundation for the Arts Fellow, Playwrights' Week at The Lark, NNPN's National Showcase of New Plays, Audrey Residency at New Georges, Two River Theater, Great Plains Theatre Conference, WildWind Lab at Texas Tech, The Kennedy Center/NNPN MFA Workshop, and a Sloan/EST Commission.
 She was also commissioned by Miami New Drama to write Queen of Basel, which ran at the Colony Theatre from April 14, 2018 - May 6, 2018.

 She has had plays recognized by The Kilroys every year since its inception.
 She has been a Runner-Up for the Alliance Theatre's Kendeda Award, Nuestras Voces National Playwriting Competition, American Blues Theater's Blue Ink Award, New America Fellowship, and the Leah Ryan Prize.
 Bettis is a member of the Dorothy Strelsin New American Writers Group at Primary Stages, Ensemble Studio Theater, a Usual Suspect at NYTW, an Affiliated Artist at New Georges, The Kilroys, and a member of the WGA.

 As a screenwriter, Bettis has written and produced three short films.
 B'Hurst and The Iron Warehouse have screened at multiple film festivals across the globe.
 Amarillo By Morning, her directorial debut, is currently in post-production.
 She has developed and sold multiple original TV shows, and is currently developing a project at FX with Propgate, and AMC.
 And she is an alumna of the prestigious Sundance Institute Episodic TV Lab.

-She lives in Brooklyn, NY with her husband, actor Bobby Moreno Her grandfather was of Mexican descent.
+She few up in rural Colorado and lives in Brooklyn, NY with her husband, actor Bobby Moreno.
+Her grandfather was of Mexican descent.